kismetwireless/kismet-docs/devel/log_kismet.md

 This means that basic queries (time, signal levels, location, device identifiers, and MAC addresses) can be done via SQL queries, but more complex queries will require retrieving the JSON object.

+## Log Versions
+The log file version is stored in the `db_version` field of the `KISMET` table.
+When changes to the base database structure are made, this version will be incremented.

+### Version 5
+As of February 2019, Kismet has started using db_version 5.
+This version contains two major changes:
+1. Kismet no longer stores GPS coordinates as normalized integers.
+GPS related data will be stored as SQL type `REAL`, an 8-byte double-precision float.
+2. Kismet now adds per-packet GPS speed, altitude, and heading records.

+### Version 4
+Through Kismet 2018/2019 Beta 2, Kismet used db_version 4.
+This version *did not* contain per-packet altitude, speed, or heading records, and *did* contain normalized GPS coordinates.

 ## Data Formats

 The Kismet log uses a few consistent formats for data: